kortemaki/llmsys_f25_hw1/README.md

 3. **My matrix multiplication kernel is very slow, how can I optimize it?** Consider implementing the tiled version with shared memory.
 The simple version where each thread computes one output element can be inefficient due to memory access patterns.
 The tiled version can significantly improve performance by reusing data in shared memory.
 4. **How do I debug CUDA kernels?** CUDA debugging can be challenging.
 Start with simple test cases, add bounds checking, and use `printf` statements in kernels for debugging (though this can affect performance).
 Also, make sure your host code properly checks for CUDA errors.
 5. **I'm having trouble understanding the stride-based indexing, can you explain more?** Strides allow flexible memory layouts for multidimensional arrays.
 Each dimension has a stride that tells you how many elements to skip to move to the next element in that dimension.
 Practice with simple 2D examples first, then extend to higher dimensions.
+6. **Should I implement the integration part immediately after the kernel?** Yes!
+This new structure allows you to test your kernel implementation immediately with the Python integration, making testing possible.

 ------